mcaliman/mcaliman.github.io/_posts/en/java/2015-01-04-java-jsf22-secure-login-webapp.md

 }

 ```
-Both beans are annotated as `@ManagedBean` and `@SessionScoped` in that they must have session scope and be manageable in our pages with their properties and methods (which carry out the actions to associate with the buttons or links).
+Both beans are annotated with `@ManagedBean` and `@SessionScoped` because they require session scope to be accessible in our pages via their properties and methods (which handle the actions associated with buttons or links).

-A separate discussion deserves `LoginFilter`, it's a `Filter` so it's basically a `Servlet`, and as such it will behave in a way that allows us to check the path called and discriminate between accessible pages or resources in relation to whether or not one is accredited to the system.
+`LoginFilter` deserves a separate discussion.
+It is a `Filter`, which is basically a `Servlet`; as such, it allows us to check the requested path and discriminate between accessible pages or resources based on whether the user is authenticated.

-Accreditation is obviously linked to the correctness of the `username` and `password` given by the user.
-The example is deliberately simple, there is no logic of checking a database or other persistent or remote source for the `username` and `password`.
-For teaching purposes, we are content to check from code whether the `username` and `password` match one prefixed in the code.
-It is my intention to elaborate on this in a future post.
-The idea will allow me to show a simple table system to handle the username/password match with `JPA` and manage a simple role system.
+Authentication is obviously linked to the correctness of the `username` and `password` provided by the user.
+The example is deliberately simple; there is no database or remote source check.
+For teaching purposes, we will simply check if the `username` and `password` match hard-coded values.
+I intend to elaborate on this in a future post, showing a system to handle authentication with `JPA` and a simple role system.

-Let's come to the filter code
+Here is the filter code:
 ```java
 package org.caliman.jsfsecurewebapp.login;